quidgest/vscode-velocity/README.md

 ## Release Notes

+### 1.0.3
+- Adds syntax highlighting for block escapes
+- Fixes some edge cases in the lexer causing some false diagnostics

 ### 1.0.2
 - Added support for most of the advanced language syntax
 - Basic autocomplete for inline macros and defines